Language: EN

 }

-• expression: It is the expression whose value is evaluated in each case.
+• expression: The expression whose value is evaluated in each case

-The default block will be executed if none of the previous cases match the value of the expression.
-It is optional, but it is most normal to have it.
+The default block will execute if none of the previous cases match the value of the expression (it is optional, but it is most common to have it).

 Let’s see it with a simple example where a switch conditional is used to print a number on the screen.